 Gastown’s Steam Clock is probably the most well-known for being one of the most disappointing attractions in the world!
 However, the Steam Clock is actually quite impressive.
 This is the world’s first steam-powered clock created for the enjoyment of everyone.
 Live steam winds the weights and blows the whistles.
 Every 45 minutes one steel weight will travel by steam power to the top of the clock.
 The Gravity has driven a “falling ball” drive that was engineered by Douglas L. Smith.
 Each quarter-hour the clock will sound the Westminster chimes.
 The large whistle will sound once on the hour.
 The steam is supplied by the underground system of Central Heat Distributors Limited.
 The component parts cost $42,000 and the clock weighs over two tons.

 If you have time to explore the rest of the city, hop on a Hop-on-hop-off sightseeing bus and travel around the city.
-Places of interests include Vancouver Lookout, Vancouver Art Gallery, Sea to Sky Gondola, Flyover Canada, Vancouver Aquarium, Grouse Mountain, Dr. Sun Yat-Sen Classical Chinese Garden, Vancouver Maritime Museum, Sea Vancouver Waterfront Sightseeing Adventure, to Museum of Vancouver!
+Places of interest include Vancouver Lookout, Vancouver Art Gallery, Sea to Sky Gondola, Flyover Canada, Vancouver Aquarium, Grouse Mountain, Dr. Sun Yat-Sen Classical Chinese Garden, Vancouver Maritime Museum, Sea Vancouver Waterfront Sightseeing Adventure, to Museum of Vancouver!

 Day 3: Stanley Park